-In terms of automated extraction approaches, most methods generally rely on sparse extraction from volumetric data.
-The approach developed in Van Dusschooten et al. [7] uses a voxel signal cutoff to determine what areas could include root voxels, followed by a signal-strength-weighted shortestpath algorithm to extract the root system.
-A similar technique was implemented by Horn et al. [11], who conducted a direct comparison to manually annotated RSAs.
-Their algorithm optimizes signalbased features.
-However, they highlight a case in which this locally results in an incorrect tracing as compared to expert annotation, because the algorithm chooses smaller (more optimal) gaps based on signal strength, while the expert annotation bridges a comparably much larger gap in the segmented image data.
+This paper uses a semi-automated method as reference, and most automatization methods rely on sparse extraction from volumetric data.
+NMRooting developed in Van Dusschooten et al. [7] uses a voxel signal cutoff to determine what areas could include root voxels, followed by a signal-strength-weighted shortest-path algorithm to extract the root system.
+A key aspect that drove our implementation of VRoot is a challenge presented in the automatic tracing implementation by Horn et al. [11], who included a comparison to manually annotated RSAs.
+Their algorithm optimizes signal-based features.
+They highlight cases in which extractions that differ from manual annotation are computed, because the algorithm chooses smaller (more optimal) gaps based on signal strength, while the expert annotation bridges a comparably much larger gap in the segmented image data.
 This kind of expert knowledge is hard to incorporate into automated algorithms in cases where the information cannot be gained otherwise, for example through repeated measurements or measurements at a later point in time when the roots have developed further.
-The issue of proximal roots was tackled by Zeng et al. [10] using an algorithm that simplifies the geometric topology of a structure.
-This approach directly uses the outline geometry of the root system respective to a specific signal cutoff value, resulting in an isosurface of MRI cells that have the same signal value.
-Center-line algorithms, such as topological thinning, are sensitive to features of topological significance, such as holes.
-Zeng et al. use a heuristic that simplifies the homotopy group of the geometry [23].